 In the 2002 remake of Carrie, the title character survives and goes into hiding in Florida.
 This, incidentally, was because they were planning on the film (which was made-for-TV) being a Pilot Movie, leading into a TV series about Carrie going on the run and helping other troubled teens with powers like hers.
 It never happened.

 Atreyu's horse, Artax, in the movie adaption of The Neverending Story.
-To be precise, it does die by sinking in a swamp through despair just like in the book, but it somehow comes back to life at the end of the movie.
+While it does die by sinking in a swamp through despair just like in the book, it comes back to life at the end of the movie thanks to Bastian presumably wishing it back to life.
 And it appears in the second movie, still alive.

 The Godfather.
 Calo, Michael's bodyguard while hiding in Sicily, is killed by the same explosion that killed Apollonia in the novel.
 He survives the movie adaptation, but is later killed in Part III of the film series.